-Weekly Roundup: And vouchers for all
+Weekly Roundup: And Vouchers for All

 A review by Spar’s union of school districts’ websites showed 5,294 teacher vacancies and 4,631 unfilled staff positions, he said last week.

-“The 5,294 teacher vacancies represents a 21% increase over last year at this time and over 200% more than 5 years ago at this time.
+“The 5,294 teacher vacancies represents a 21 percent increase over last year at this time and over 200 percent more than 5 years ago at this time.
 This is the most pressing issue facing the education of Florida’s students,” Spar said in a post on Twitter.

 Probing into programs